Miklas Njor

 Security and Privacy in the Internet of Things

-Abstract: The aim of this review report is to gain a broad understanding of privacy and security in IoT and the problems and open issues concerning this area.
+: The aim of this review report is to gain a broad understanding of privacy and security in IoT and the problems and open issues concerning this area.

 Introduction

-Internet of Things (IoT) use mainly Wireless Sensor Networks (WSN) or Frequency IDentification (RFID) to communicate and connect to the outside physical world.
+Internet of Things (IoT) use mainly Wireless Sensor Networks (WSN) or Radio Frequency IDentification (RFID) to communicate and connect to the outside physical world.
 IoT, and WSN and RFID technologies are regarded by many researchers as insecure and still partly in the development stages.
 The key challenges for making IoT more widespread is adding better security between the layers of the IoT devices, and when communicating with the outside world.

 The security aspect will help in dealing with the privacy aspect which is equally important, since users have to be able to trust that the data the IoT device collects, are not leaked to unauthorised parties.
 IoT is built upon the idea of the Internet, however IoT is a more challenging area to secure than the Internet, since IoT devices have limited resources.